 We continue to focus on controlling the growth of expenses.
-Our operating margin, which is our operating income before depreciation and amortization as a percentage of revenue, for 2012, 2011 and 2010 was 41.0%, 41.1% and 40.4%, respectively.
+Our operating margin, which is our operating income before depreciation and amortization as a percentage of revenue, for 2013, 2012 and 2011 was 41.1%, 41.0% and 41.1%, respectively.

-Programming Expenses
+Programming Costs

 Programming expenses, our largest operating expense, are the fees we pay to license the programming we distribute to our video customers.
-These expenses are affected by the programming license fees charged by cable networks and fees for retransmission of local broadcast television stations' signals and by the number of video customers we serve and the amount of content we provide.
-Programming expenses increased in 2012 and 2011 primarily due to increases in programming license fees and fees incurred to secure rights for additional programming for our customers.
+These expenses are affected by the programming license fees charged by cable networks, fees for retransmission of the signals from local broadcast television stations, the number of video customers we serve and the amount of content we provide.
+Programming costs increased in 2013 and 2012 primarily due to increases in programming license fees, including sports programming and retransmission consent fees, and fees to secure rights for additional programming for our customers across an increasing number of platforms.

-We anticipate that our programming expenses will continue to increase as we provide additional content to our video customers, including in HD and On Demand; as we deliver this content through an increasing number of platforms, such as online and through our mobile apps for smartphones and tablets; and as the fees charged to us increase.
-Programming expenses will also increase to the extent we improve the rate in which the number of our residential video customers decrease.
-We believe that adding more content and delivering it on various platforms will assist in attracting and retaining video customers.
+We anticipate that our programming expenses will continue to increase as we provide additional content, including in HD, to our video customers; as we deliver this content through an increasing number of platforms, including On Demand, online and through our mobile apps for smartphones and tablets; and as the fees we pay increase, primarily from sports programming costs and retransmission consent fees.
+We believe that adding more content and delivering it on various platforms will help us to attract and retain video customers.

-Technical Labor Expenses
+Technical and Product Support Expenses

-Technical labor expenses include the internal and external labor costs to complete service call and installation activities, as well as network operations, fulfillment and provisioning costs.
-These expenses remained relatively flat in 2012 and 2011 primarily due to an increase in customer self-installation activities.
+Technical and product support expenses include costs to complete service call and installation activities, as well as network operations, product development, fulfillment and provisioning costs.
+Technical and product support expenses increased in 2013 and 2012 primarily due to expenses related to customer fulfillment activities and expenses related to the development, delivery and support of our products and services, and continued growth in business services.